camptocamp/tilecloud-chain/README.rst

 TileCloud Chain
 ===============

-The goal of TileCloud Chain is to have tools around tile generation on a chain like:
+The goal of TileCloud Chain is to provide tools around tile generation on a chain like:

 Source: WMS, Mapnik.

-Optionally use an SQS queue, AWS host, SNS topic.
+Optionally using an SQS queue, AWS host, SNS topic.

 Destination in WMTS layout, on S3, on Berkley DB (``bsddb``), on MBTiles, or on local filesystem.

-Feature:
+Features:

 - Generate tiles.
 - Drop empty tiles.